In brief

 - We are closely monitoring the outbreak of a new variant of mpox (monkeypox) that has emerged in Central and East Africa.

-- One case of this new variant of mpox was confirmed by the UK Health Security Agency on 30 October 2024.
+- Five cases of this new variant of mpox have been confirmed by the UK Health Security Agency up to 29 November 2024.

 - The risk to the general population in the UK remains low.
 There is no evidence of community transmission of the new variant in the UK.